kelvinkemper/AutoClicker/README.md

 # AutoClicker
-Simple program where the user sets click amount by location of mouse cursor
+A simple program where the user sets click amounts by location of mouse cursor